-Ms. Woo is an exposure scientist with four years of experience in environmental health research.
+Ms. Woo is an exposure scientist with five years of experience in environmental health sciences research.
 She has technical expertise and experience in a variety of study designs, including exposure simulation studies, field sampling, and modeling of contaminant transport in ambient and indoor air.
-Her research and project experience spans exposure assessments of heavy metals (e.g., lead in ambient air and soil) among children, inhalation of persistent organic pollutants (e.g., PCBs) in soil, volatile and semi-volatile organic compounds (e.g., BTEX compounds and TCE) in groundwater and air, and plasticizers (e.g., phthalates) and other chemicals (e.g., cadmium and BPA) present in or used in the manufacturing of consumer products.
+Her research and project experience spans exposure assessments of heavy metals (e.g., lead in ambient air and soil), persistent organic pollutants (e.g., PCBs) in soil, volatile and semi-volatile organic compounds (e.g., BTEX compounds and TCE) in groundwater and air, and plasticizers (e.g., phthalates) and other chemicals (e.g., cadmium and BPA) present in or used in the manufacturing of consumer products.
 In addition to exposure science, Ms. Woo has experience in hazard evaluation and health risk assessment, including the preparation and evaluation of regulatory health risk assessments for residential and industrial sites.

 Prior to joining Exponent, Ms. Woo received her M.S. in Environmental Health with a specialization in Environmental Exposure Assessment from Harvard T.H.
 Chan School of Public Health, where she was trained in exposure science, toxicology, epidemiology, biostatistics, risk assessment, and physiology.
 She also received her B.S. in Biology with a minor in Studio Art from Tufts University.
 She actively publishes in and serves as a reviewer for the peer-reviewed scientific literature.

 CREDENTIALS & PROFESSIONAL HONORS

 - M.S., Environmental Health, Harvard T.H.
 Chan School of Public Health, 2018